Kenney Jones

-Kenneth Thomas "Kenney" Jones (born 16 September 1948) is an English drummer best known for his work in the groups Small Faces, Faces, and the Who.
+Kenneth Thomas Jones (born 16 September 1948) is an English drummer best known for his work in the groups Small Faces, Faces and the Who.
 Jones was inducted into the Rock and Roll Hall of Fame in 2012 as a member of Small Faces/Faces.

 Biography

 Early life

-Jones was born in Whitechapel, London, England.
+Kenneth Thomas Jones was born on 16 September 1948 in Whitechapel, London, England.

-Small Faces to the Faces
+Small Faces to Faces

 Having previously been in a band with Ronnie Lane, Jones was one of the founding members of the English rock group Small Faces.
 Active from 1965 to 1969, Small Faces were part of the Mod trend of the 1960s.
 Their hits included "All or Nothing", "Sha-La-La-La-Lee", "Itchycoo Park" and "Tin Soldier".

 In 2007, Small Faces were honoured by Westminster Council with a commemorative plaque placed at what was Don Arden's offices in Carnaby Street, the band's "spiritual home".
 Jones himself unveiled the plaque.
 In a BBC interview, Jones said: "To honour the Small Faces after all these years is a terrific achievement.
 I only wish that Steve Marriott, Ronnie Lane and Don Arden were here to enjoy this moment with me".
 Since the death of Jimmy Winston in September 2020, Jones and Rick Wills are the sole surviving members of the Small Faces.

 In 2004 The Observer listed the Small Faces' 1968 release Ogdens' Nut Gone Flake one of the "top British albums of all time".

 After the departure of lead singer/guitarist Steve Marriott in 1969, the group recruited singer Rod Stewart and guitarist Ronnie Wood to replace Marriott.
 Both were formerly with the Jeff Beck Group.
-The band changed its name to the Faces, as the original name was associated with the small stature of its members, and Stewart and Wood did not fit the description.
+The band changed its name to Faces, as the original name was associated with the small stature of its members, and Stewart and Wood did not fit the description.
 Jones remained with the band until its dissolution in late 1975, recording four studio albums and a live album with them.